davidtwco/rfcs/text/0000-build-std.md

 - Avoid needing to support standard library dependencies in `cargo fetch`
 - Re-building the standard library does not require an internet connection
-- Standard library dependency versions are fixed to those in the `Cargo.lock` anyway, so the same versions would be being downloaded every time if not vendored
+- Standard library dependency versions are fixed to those in the `Cargo.lock` anyway, so initial builds with `build-std` start quicker with these dependencies already available
+- Allow build-std to continue functioning if a `crates.io` dependency is "yanked"
+  - This leaves the consequences of a toolchain version using yanked dependencies the same as without this RFC

 ..and few disadvantages:

 - A larger `rust-src` component takes up more disk space and takes longer to download
-    - If using build-std, these dependencies would have to be downloaded anyway, so this is only an issue if build-std is not used and `rust-src` is downloaded
+  - If using build-std, these dependencies would have to be downloaded at build time, so this is only an issue if build-std is not used and `rust-src` is downloaded.
 - Vendored dependencies can't be updated with the latest security fixes
   - This is no different than the pre-built standard library

+How this affects `crates.io`/`rustup` bandwidth usage or user time spent downloading these crates is unclear and depends on user patterns.
+If not vendored, Cargo will "lazily" download them the first time `build-std` is used but this may happen multiple times if they are cleaned from its cache without upgrading the toolchain version.

 See
 [*Why use the lockfile of the `rust-src` component?*][why-use-the-lockfile-of-the-rust-src-component]